-There are 6,300 level crossings on our rail network and we have a legal duty to assess, manage and control the risk for everyone.
+There are almost 6,000 crossings on our rail network and we have a legal duty to assess, manage and control the risk for everyone

 Level crossings are assessed at a frequency that is based on the level of risk a crossing poses.
 The assessment frequency ranges from 1¼ to 3¼ years.